Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 jobs.
 You specify the parameters that will govern your jobs.
 These parameters will be sent in a request to the cluster resource manager SLURM.

-   **Please make sure to Delete the job, and freeing these resources, if you are finished using the app in OnDemand.
+   **Please make sure to Delete the job, freeing these resources, if you are finished using the app in OnDemand.
 Just closing the browser does not delete the job!**

 Specify the SLURM parameters in the user interface.
 You will request: